-Narragansett is one of the top fisheries of Rhode Island for families.
+Narragansett is the top fishery of Rhode Island for families.
 Just ask all other thousands of families who arrive here each summer, doubling the town’s population.
 Come summer, these beaches light up and so do the fisheries.
-You can spend the morning fishing for Striped Bass, Black Seabass, Porgy, Flounder, Bluefish, or Sharks.
-Then hit the beach and enjoy the view.
-It’s a great combo for families who love outdoors adventure.
+You can spend the morning fishing for Striped Bass, Black Seabass, Porgy, Flounder, Bluefish, or Sharks, then hit the beach and enjoy the sunset.
+It’s a great combo for families who love outdoor adventures.
 There is an entrance fee for some of the beaches, so you best check in advance.

 Targets: Redfish, Trout, Black Drum, Pompano, Flounder